ahmdmhmdFE/ahmdmhmdFE/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;Front-end (REACT.JS) developer from Egypt.\
-🎓 &nbsp;I studied at the Faculty of Computers and Information, Department of Information System, Kafr El-Sheikh University.\
+🎓 &nbsp;I studied at the Faculty of Computers and Information, Department of Information System, KFS University.\
 🌱 &nbsp;I'm on track for learning more about Web Development.\
 ✉️ &nbsp;You can shoot me an email at ahmedmouhamedelngary@gmail.com I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Portfolio](https://ahmed-mohmed.netlify.app/) for more details about me.
 I'm open to feedback and suggestions!